openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/6_conversions.rst

 In all these cases, the expression type either must be equal to the *target type* or can be converted to the *target type* by using one of the conversions discussed below.
-Otherwise, a compile-time error occurs.
+Otherwise, a :index:`compile-time error` occurs.

 Assignment-like contexts allow using of one of the following: